 Tornadoes occur at any hour of the day or night.

 The average tornado moves from southwest to northeast, but tornadoes have been known to move in any direction.
-The average forward speed is 30 mph but may vary from nearly stationary to 70 mph.
+The average forward speed is 30 miles per hour but may vary from nearly stationary to 70 miles per hour.

 Stay Informed About the Storm